Revelation 8:12

 Then the fourth angel sounded his trumpet

-a third of the sun was struck
+and a third of the sun and moon and stars were struck

-and a third of the stars
+A third of the stars were darkened

 a third of the day was without light